 Scrap Copper Lines

 There are numerous scrap copper lines in a scrap air conditioner, besides those in the scrap radiators.
 To assure that you get the best prices for these scrap copper lines, be sure to cut out any solder joints.
 Copper tubes without soldered joints are worth at least 10¢ more then copper tubes with soldered joints.
-(Copper tubes with soldered joints are called “Copper #1″ and copper pipes without soldered joints are called “Copper #2″) The difference between them is ~10¢ per pound, so it is worth separating if you have the patience.
+(Copper tubes without soldered joints are called “Copper #1″ and copper pipes with soldered joints are called “Copper #2″) The difference between them is ~10¢ per pound, so it is worth separating if you have the patience.

 How To Break Down A Scrap Air Conditioner